aayzfatih/movie-app-invent-analytics/README.md

-## Movie App

-This project is a movie listing application built with React.

-## Installation
+## Project Setup

-1.Clone the repository: git clone https://github.com/your-username/movie-app.git
+To run this project locally, follow these steps:

+1. Clone this repository to your local machine.
-2.Navigate to the project directory: cd movie-app
+2. Navigate to the project directory using `cd my-project.`
-3.Install dependencies: npm install
+3. Install the necessary dependencies by running `npm install`.
+4. Copy the `.env.example` file and rename it to `.env`, then add your API key inside this file.
+5. Start the project by running `npm start`.

-## Usage
+## Environment Variables

-Start the development server: npm start
-Open http://localhost:3000 to view the app in your browser.
-API Key

-## To run the application, you need an API key from the OMDb API.
+To run the project, you need to create a .env file that contains sensitive information like API keys.
 Follow these steps:

-1.Go to the (http://www.omdbapi.com/) url to obtain an API key.
-2.Copy the .env.example file and rename it to .env.
+1. Copy the `.env.example` file and rename it to `.env`.
-3.Open the .env file and add your API key.
+2. Open the `.env` file and add your API key.
-4.Make sure to add .env to your .gitignore file to keep your API key secret.
+3. Do not add the `.env` file to version control (add it to .gitignore).

+## API Keys
+This project uses the OMDb API to fetch movie information.
+Visit the (https://www.omdbapi.com/) url page to obtain your API key.

+After obtaining your API key, add it to the .env file.

 ## Features

-1.List movies with name, release date, and IMDb ID.
+- List movies with name, release date, and IMDb ID.
-2.Pagination to display 10 movies per page.
+- Pagination to display 10 movies per page.
-3.Search movies by name.
+- Search movies by name.

 ## Technologies Used

-React
+- React
-Redux Toolkit
+- Redux Toolkit
-TypeScript
+- TypeScript
-Tailwind CSS
+- Tailwind CSS

-## License

-This project is licensed under the MIT License.